 Below is a list of Volunteer Opportunities, by Department.
 For all opportunities, please email your resume to Trish Gough, Director of Volunteer Programs: email@example.com.

 This program cares for children participating in the Home Based Home Visiting or Early Intervention programs at LSA.
-It provides a unique opportunity for children to enhance their EI therapies, socialize with other children, and apply skills they are learning.
+It provides a unique opportunity for children to enhance their therapies, socialize with other children, and apply skills they are learning.